sameem97/tech501-week-2/azure_monitor/README.md

 - Also observe the effects of our requests in the dashboard, although due to the simplicity of our application, the spikes may be minimal.

 ## Alarms

+- Can configure alarms to alert admin based on pre-defined conditions e.g. if CPU usage > 80%, send a text message notification.